How to monitor the status of Azure API Connections (Part III) – Using Automation Account and Logic App

 • From the New Schedule window, use the following settings:

-• Description: Provide a description for this schedule (not mandatory filed)
+• Description: Provide a description for this schedule (not a mandatory field).

-• Recurrence: Select whether the schedule runs once or on a reoccurring schedule by selecting Once or Recurring.
-We are going to use Recurring
+• Recurrence: Select whether the schedule runs once or on a recurring schedule by selecting Once or Recurring.
+We are going to use Recurring.

 • If you select Once, specify a start time and then select Create.